dupuy/reliabot/README.md

 directories in or under the `archive` directory.

 > ⭐️**Note**: You can put Reliabot settings on separate lines or together.
-> Multiple `ignore` and `keep` settings are combined, ignoring or keeping all
+> Reliabot combines multiple `ignore` and `keep` settings, ignoring or keeping
-> matched directories.
+> all matched directories.

 ### Reliabot directory matching